Wesdome Gold Mines (OTCMKTS:WDOFF) Downgraded by Canaccord Genuity Group

-Wesdome Gold Mines (OTCMKTS:WDOFF – Get Rating) was downgraded by analysts at Canaccord Genuity Group from a “buy” rating to a “hold” rating in a research note issued to investors on Friday, Briefing.com reports.
+Canaccord Genuity Group cut shares of Wesdome Gold Mines (OTCMKTS:WDOFF – Get Rating) from a buy rating to a hold rating in a research report released on Friday morning, The Fly reports.

-Separately, National Bank Financial upped their price target on shares of Wesdome Gold Mines from C$14.50 to C$15.50 in a research report on Friday, January 7th.
-Four research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to MarketBeat, Wesdome Gold Mines currently has an average rating of “Hold” and a consensus target price of $16.00.
+A number of other equities research analysts have also weighed in on the stock.
+Canaccord Genuity Group lowered shares of Wesdome Gold Mines from a buy rating to a hold rating in a report on Friday.
+National Bank Financial raised their price target on shares of Wesdome Gold Mines from C$14.50 to C$15.50 in a report on Friday, January 7th.
+Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat.com, Wesdome Gold Mines has a consensus rating of Hold and an average price target of $16.00.

 Wesdome Gold Mines Ltd. is a mining exploration company, which engages in the provision of acquisition, exploration, evaluation, and development of gold properties.
 It holds interest in the Eagle River Mine, Mishi Mine, Kiena complex, and Moss Lake Gold Mines properties.
 The company was founded on October 21, 1980 and is headquartered in Toronto, Canada.